Vinyasa Krama Yoga

 "Vinyasa Krama is an art form of practicing yoga asanas, based on the parameters mentioned in the Yoga Sutras.
 Sri.
 Krishnamacharya taught this method of asana practice in which several asana movements or vinyasas are practiced in succession slowly and with synchronization of breath" - Sri.
 Srivatsa Ramaswami.

 These parameters are given by Maharishi.
-Patanjali in Patanjali's Yoga Sutras, one of the ancient and most sacred text on yoga.
+Patanjali in Patanjali's Yoga Sutras, is one of the ancient and most sacred texts on yoga.
 Vinyasa means 'variations within prescribed parameters'.

 1. Ujjayi Breath (throat breathing)